 When a time comes that [the descendants of] Yishmael becomes wild, and approaches us with wild claims and demands, the Jewish people should not become afraid, G–d forbid, or discouraged.
 We must merely remind Yishmael of the truth: His existence is defined by his being “born of Hagar the Egyptian, Sarah’s maidservant, for Avraham.”[6]
 However, if he begins to hold himself as an independent entity, and not as the son of Sarah’s maidservant, he will “fall amongst all his brothers.”[7]

-Gentiles also believe in the Written Law.
-Thus, when the Jew is sufficiently confident of the above, and explains it to the Gentile using appropriate language, but in a clear, open manner (there is certainly no need to become dejected, G–d forbid, before the Gentiles, and certainly not before those who consider themselves descendants of Yishmael) they will stop applying pressure upon the Jewish people.
+non-Jew using appropriate language, but in a clear, open manner (and there is certainly no need to become dejected, G–d forbid, before the non-Jews, and certainly not before those who consider themselves descendants of Yishmael), they will stop applying pressure upon the Jewish people.

 [4] Bereshis ch.
 23.